FAQs

 Lupus ABC operations are managed by the Lupus Research Alliance.

 Membership is open to patient organizations, academic institutions, companies, federal agencies, and other entities committed to active and consistent participation in the PPP’s work to advance the development of new treatments and cures for lupus.
-For further information on Lupus ABC and membership, please sign up or contact Nicole Cooper at ncooper@lupusresearch.org.
+For further information on Lupus ABC and membership, please sign up or contact LupusABCinfo@lupusresearch.org.